top of page

 Israel Independence Day 2026: The Renewed and Essential Role of Diaspora Jewry in the Israeli Story

-• 4 min read
+• 3 min read

 On Israel’s Independence Day, 2024, we wrote that: “After years of a growing gap, October 7th changed the approach of many critical Jews towards Israel, fostering a more natural connection to the State of Israel.
 This "Peoplehood 2.0" shift holds significant potential for enhancing Israel’s resilience, economy, international legitimacy, and political landscape.”
 Now, two years later, we seek to offer Diaspora Jewry an even deeper place in the Israeli story, not only as a supporting factor, but as a partner that grants meaning to the Israeli story itself.

-Israel’s strength does not depend only on its military and economic power.
-It also depends on the character of its social resilience: on the willingness of Israelis, as individuals and as communities, to fight, to make an effort, and to sacrifice for the existence and future of the State of Israel.
 This willingness cannot rely only on a compulsory draft law or on another kind of coercion.
-Israel depends on its citizens feeling that they are part of something greater than themselves, and that the state has a meaning that transcends the efficient management of daily life.
-Israelis, in a certain sense, need once again the sense of the historical role of the State of Israel.
+Israel depends on its citizens feeling that they are part of something greater than themselves and that the state has a meaning that transcends the efficient management of daily life—a sense of ownership.
+Israelis need, once again, a sense of the historical role of the State of Israel.

 The Jewish people provide Israel with this dimension of meaning.
 It ties the state to a story broader than its political present and than the fractures within it, and in doing so restores depth to the question of what the Israeli project exists for at all.
 In this sense, Diaspora Jewry is not an appendix to the Israeli story, but part of it.
 It reminds us that Israel is not only a political framework, but also an expression of the historical, cultural, and national continuum of an entire people.
 Therefore, the connection to world Jewry is not a value-based ornament, but a strategic necessity.

 Strengthening Israelis’ sense of belonging to the broader Jewish collective is not a privilege, nor even only a value-based choice.
-It is a condition for strengthening Israel’s sense of purpose, its social resilience, and Israelis’ readiness to take part in building the state and to emerge from the polarizing discourse that characterizes life in Israel.
+It is a condition for strengthening Israel’s sense of purpose, its social resilience, and Israelis’ readiness to take part in building the state and to emerge from the polarizing discourse that characterizes life in Israel

 bottom of page